mikemeredith/AHM_code/README.md

 # AHM code

-The book *Applied Hierarchical Modeling in Ecology: Analysis of distribution, abundance and species richness in R and BUGS* by Marc Kéry and Andy Royle contains lots of R and BUGS code.
-The code for the first volume (AHM1), with some updates, is available as a single huge text file on the [main book web page](http://www.mbr-pwrc.usgs.gov/pubanalysis/keryroylebook/).
-Volume 2 (AHM2) will shortly appear with more code, and the plan is to make this available plus additional code not included in the book.
+The two-volume work *Applied Hierarchical Modeling in Ecology: Analysis of distribution, abundance and species richness in R and BUGS* by Marc Kéry and Andy Royle contains lots of R and BUGS code.
+This repository has all the code, including code referred to as "available on the website" but not printed.

-The initial post was the 2017 code, chopped into separate scripts for each main section of the book.
-See the CHANGES file for details of changes since then.
-The main changes are:
+The aim is to have code which works with current versions of R, JAGS and contributed R packages.
+The code is regularly tested and updated code inserted, with the original printed code retained but commented out with `#`.
+Please open an issue if you find other code which does not work.

-* Code added at the top of the script to recreate or reload objects from previous sections.
+In addition to these updates, some code has been inserted:
-* Some original code no longer works with current versions of R and packages.
-New code which does work has been inserted and the old code commented out with `#`.
+* Code added at the top of the script to recreate or reload objects from previous sections; each script is self-contained.
-* Some changes have been made to facilitate automated checking of scripts.
+* Some changes have been made to facilitate automated checking of scripts, in particular reductions in the number of iterations for simulations, bootstraps and MCMC runs.
 * After long runs of `unmarked`, `JAGS` or `WinBUGS`, I've inserted code to save the results to `RData` files.

-Additional comments and new code are marked off with twiddly lines like this:
+Additional code and comments are marked off with twiddly lines like this:
 ```
 # ~~~~ oldfunction has been replaced with newfunction ~~~~~~~
 # oldfunction(foo)